oracle-livelabs/security/blockchain-table-new/terminate/terminate.md

 ### Prerequisites

 - Should have an Oracle Autonomous Database instance provisioned with Lifecycle Status - Available or Stopped.
-- To provision an Oracle Autonomous Database, there are detailed instructions in Lab 1 of [Autonomous Database 15 minute quick start](https://livelabs.oracle.com/pls/apex/dbpm/r/livelabs/view-workshop?wid=928) workshop.
+- To provision an Oracle Autonomous Database, there are detailed instructions in Lab 1 of this workshop.

 ## Task 1: Terminate a Provisioned Oracle Autonomous Database Instance